NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.5.md

 * ErrorUnsafePackageEntry error message is not pointing to source of problem - [#7505](https://github.com/NuGet/Home/issues/7505)

-* dotnet restore failing with TaskCanceledException - [#7842](https://github.com/NuGet/Home/issues/7842)

 * Lock file is not honored in "*" scenarios  - [#8073](https://github.com/NuGet/Home/issues/8073)

 * NuGet.exe does not resolve to the latest version of a package when using * in PackageReference (MSBuild/Dotnet/VS restore do) - [#8432](https://github.com/NuGet/Home/issues/8432)

 * dotnet list package with multi targeting WPF project - [#8463](https://github.com/NuGet/Home/issues/8463)

-* Plugin:  "A task was cancelled" - problem with ADO authentication due to this. - [#8528](https://github.com/NuGet/Home/issues/8528)

 * Improve ConcurrencyUtilities (reduce CPU usage) - [#8653](https://github.com/NuGet/Home/issues/8653)